-Mweya Safari Lodge is located in Queen Elizabeth National Park, on a peninsula jutting out onto the beautiful Lake Edward.
-The lodge’s position—surrounded by the magical Mountains of the Moon—allows each guest to look out over the Kazinga Channel or Lake Edward from their balcony and take in the magnificent splendor of the park.
+Mweya Safari Lodge in Uganda is located in Queen Elizabeth National Park, placed on a peninsula jutting out onto beautiful Lake Edward.
+The luxury safari hotel's position—surrounded by the magical Mountains of the Moon—allows each guest to look out over the Kazinga Channel or Lake Edward from their balcony and take in the magnificent splendor of the park.

-Mweya Safari Lodge is a collection of 44 rooms and two suites, each defined by their simple safari atmosphere and delightful comfort.
-Individual balconies bring Queen Elizabeth National Park’s majestic natural beauty to the forefront, while private en-suite facilities and cozy furnishings lend to the sense of home.
+Mweya Safari Lodge in Uganda is a collection of 44 rooms and two suites, each defined by their simple safari atmosphere and delightful comfort.
+Individual balconies bring Queen Elizabeth National Park’s majestic natural beauty to the forefront, while private en suite facilities and cozy furnishings lend to the sense of home.
 The suites of Mweya Safari Lodge have additional space, with living areas and sofas and minibars for relaxing refreshments after a day of adventure in the park.

 Mweya Safari Lodge recently underwent stunning renovations to incorporate a host of amenities at the central lodge area.
 Guests have the option of dining indoors in the formal dining room, or outside on the expansive veranda or on the deck adjacent to the infinity swimming pool.
 Every dining location presents not only continental, Indian, and international cuisines of the highest quality, but also exquisite views over the Kazinga Channel and the animals cooling off in the waters below.